 Thames Gateway Kent

 Thames Gateway Kent covers broadly the area east of the M25, bounded to the north by the Thames River and Estuary and to the south by the A2 and the North Downs.
 The main concentrations of population are in Medway and in the towns of Dartford, Gravesham, and Sittingbourne.

 The area has many outstanding assets – its heritage, countryside, town centres, riverside and people with a strong identity and pride in their communities.
 It also has tremendous potential – an excellent location on strategic transport routes, near major UK and European markets, close proximity to London, significant quantities of brownfield land ready for redevelopment and a rapidly developing infrastructure.

 Each of the areas in Thames Gateway Kent is developing a distinctive role.

 Dartford and Gravesham

 With its superb riverside developments, historical sites and university campus, Medway is rapidly developing as a new city of learning, creative and cultural industries, tourism and enterprise.
 As part of the 'Medway-Swale Arc' Assisted Area, Medway is also a major centre for advanced manufacturing and low carbon technologies, as well as home to major port and logistics facilities at Thamesport on the Isle of Grain.

 Logistics and science-based industries are emerging as key drivers of growth.
-The Sheppey Crossing, opened in 2006, is helping unlock the development opportunities at Queenborough and Rushenden on the Isle of Sheppey and the potential of Sheerness Port as a major manufacturing hub for the offshore wind industry, part of the Kent CORE (Centre for Offshore Renewable Engineering).
+The Sheppey Crossing, opened in 2006, is helping unlock the development opportunities at Queenborough and Rushenden on the Isle of Sheppey and underpins proposals for expansion at the Port of Sheerness.

 Significant central and local government and private sector investment has been made over the last 10 to 15 years in a range of initiatives, including brownfield remediation, land assembly, Connectivity & Infrastructure, Environmental Improvements and cultural enhancements, Sports & Leisure facilities, New Communities and town centre regeneration, and better Education & Skills facilities.
 Each of these is playing a key part in transforming the opportunities and offer to businesses, investors and residents in North Kent.
 Click on the highlighted links or tabs for more information.